Improbable-AI/VisionProTeleop/README.md

-This VisionOS app and python library streams your Head + Wrist + Hand Tracking result via gRPC over a WiFi network, so any robots connected to the same wifi network can subscribe and use. **It can also stream stereo (or mono) camera feeds from your robot, back to the Vision Pro.**
+This VisionOS app and python library streams your Head + Wrist + Hand Tracking result via gRPC over a WiFi network, so any robots connected to the same wifi network can subscribe and use. **It can also stream stereo (or mono) video / audio feeds from your robot, back to the Vision Pro.**

-> **For a more detailed explanation, check out this short [paper](./assets/short_paper_new.pdf).**
+> **For a more detailed explanation, check out this short [paper](./assets/short_paper_new.pdf).*

 [![Star History Chart](https://api.star-history.com/svg?repos=improbable-ai/visionproteleop&type=date&legend=top-left)](https://www.star-history.com/#improbable-ai/visionproteleop&type=date&legend=top-left)